Pierre Trudeau: Marriage and children

-The couple had three sons: the first two, 23rd Prime Minister Justin (born 1971), and Alexandre (born 1973), were both born on Christmas Day two years apart.
+The couple had three sons: the first two, Justin (born 1971), later 23rd Prime Minister of Canada himself, and Alexandre (born 1973).
+Both Justin and Alexandre were born on Christmas Day, two years apart.
 Their third son, Michel (1975–1998), died in an avalanche while skiing in Kokanee Glacier Provincial Park.
 Trudeau and Margaret separated in 1977, and were divorced in 1984.
 He was involved with guitarist Liona Boyd for eight years during this time.

 When his divorce was finalized in 1984, Trudeau became the first Canadian prime minister to become a single parent as the result of divorce.
 In 1984, Trudeau was romantically involved with Margot Kidder (a Canadian actress famous for her role as Lois Lane in Superman: The Movie and its sequels) in the last months of his prime-ministership and after leaving office.

 In 1991, Trudeau became a father again, with Deborah Margaret Ryland Coyne, to his only daughter, Sarah.
 Coyne later stood for the 2013 Liberal Party of Canada leadership election and came fifth in a poll won by Justin.

 Trudeau began practising judo sometime in the mid-1950s when he was in his mid-thirties, and by the end of the decade, he was ranked ikkyū (brown belt).
 Later, when he travelled to Japan as prime minister, he was promoted to shodan (first-degree black belt) by the Kodokan, and then promoted to nidan (second-degree black belt) by Masao Takahashi in Ottawa before leaving office.
 Trudeau began the night of his famous "walk in the snow" before announcing his retirement in 1984 by going to judo with his sons.